 Brazil boasts the world's largest population of Catholics.
 No wonder, Easter is celebrated all across the country.
 The festivities last for the entire Semana Santa (Holy Week) which starts on Palm Sunday and culminates on Good Friday.
 The week-long celebrations incorporate religious services, ceremonies, and various reenactments of the Passion of Christ.
 Easter Day comes right after the Holy Week bringing more joyful festivities.

 Even though the feast is celebrated nationwide, one of the most popular and worth attending celebrations are observed on Easter Day in the colonial town of Ouro Preto in Minas Gerais.
 The main highlight of the feast is a two-hour Easter Sunday Procession featuring Biblical figures.
-Nearly 4 km of the parade's route is decorated with a bright elaborate carpet made of flowers, sand, and sawdust.
+Nearly 2.5 miles (4 km) of the parade's route is decorated with a bright elaborate carpet made of flowers, sand, and sawdust.
 Natural materials are designed into intricate patterns that depict religious themes.
 The decoration process starts on Saturday evening at around 8 pm and continues throughout the night.
 During the process children, dressed in white, sing religious songs.
 The parade itself starts on Easter Sunday.
-This colourful tradition began back in 1733.
+This colorful tradition began back in 1733.